pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 ## JOIN AN EXISTING PROJECTS

-- ask for an existing bookmark links list of create my own bookmark links
+- ask for an existing bookmark links list of create my own bookmark links (envs, gitlab, jira, api, tools, perso)
 - ask which extensions are used by the team ex: vscode-gitlab + angular-essential
 - review the redux store in order to understand the data/entities of the app
 - review the routing modules in order to understand the architecture of the app